-- Have participants turn to page 10-11 in their profile reports and read their “Checklist for Communicating” and “Don’ts in Communicating” sections.
+- Have participants refer to the “Checklist for Communicating” and “Don’ts in Communicating” sections of their LFYS profiles.
 Have them use a highlighter, pen, or pencil to select 3 statements from each list that best describe them.

 A. Ask the person on your left to begin.
 Invite that team member to share the first statement he selected and explain why he chose it.
 Ask the team member to clarify terms or words that may have more than one meaning.

 B. Ask the group to respond and give examples that affirm the statement.
 How have they communicated with this team member in the past in a way that reflects the statement?
 How does this person’s approach to communicating add strength to the team?